 Food is big business and kids are a primary target.

 Marketing to children has changed dramatically in the last 10 to 15 years.
-Today, marketing to children is seamless, sophisticated and often interactive.
+Today, it is a seamless, sophisticated and often interactive.
 The line between ads and children’s entertainment has blurred, with marketing messages being inserted into the places that children play and learn.

 This is not your grandmother’s advertising.
-Today, libraries, schools, movies, activity books, toys, cellphone ringtones, apps, movies, cartoons, music videos, websites, video games, children’s programming are saturated with marketing messages.
+Libraries, schools, movies, activity books, toys, cellphone ringtones, apps, cartoons, music videos, websites, video games, and children’s programming are saturated with marketing messages.

 Marketing includes a wide array of tactics companies use to promote their products, such as:

 - Placement in strategic locations within stores and on shelves